 |Phoenix, Arizona 85038-0765|

 Please include your state code or reference number on your check.
-All other correspondence should be sent to 115 N. Church, Tucson, Arizona, 85701.
+All other correspondence should be sent to 240 N. Stone Ave., Tucson, Arizona, 85701.

 Most property taxes are payable in two installments.
 The first installment is due October 1st and becomes delinquent November 1st at 5:00PM.
 The second installment is due March 1st and becomes delinquent May 1st at 5:00 PM.
 If your taxes are $100 or less, they become due and payable in full October 1st and delinquent November 1st at 5:00 PM.
 If you pay both installments by December 31st, any interest that may have accrued after November 1st is waived.
 However, the first installment is legally considered delinquent if it is made after November 1st.
 If any of the delinquency dates fall on a Saturday, Sunday or legal holiday, the time of delinquency is 5:00 PM the next business day.